ao1codes/STAGED/README.md

 # 🖥️ ao1codes' STAGED

 A narrative simulation built with React and TypeScript.
-Players explore a corrupted developer workspace, digging through code, terminals, and chat logs to uncover the story of a missing engineer and a rogue AI, all in a glitchy, retro-futuristic interface.
+Includes a corrupted developer workspace with explorable code, terminals, and chat logs that reveal the story of a missing engineer and a rogue AI, in a glitchy, retro-futuristic interface.

 ## Features